Table of contents

 Native American casinos

-Federal law recognizes only one tribe, the Kickapoo Traditional Tribe of Texas, and state laws in Texas allow them to operate land-based casinos on their reservations.
+The Kickapoo Traditional Tribe of Texas operates under federal authority through the Indian Gaming Regulatory Act (IGRA).
+Texas state law does not authorize the casino.
+The tribe’s Kickapoo Lucky Eagle Casino in Eagle Pass is the only tribal casino in the state.
 However, the Kickapoo Lucky Eagle Casino in Eagle Pass offers only Class II gaming.
 In other words, only bingo-based games and non-dealer card games are permitted.

 Texas does not authorize online casino gaming or online sports betting.
 The state has not created a regulatory framework for licensed iGaming operators, and real-money online gambling is generally treated as unlawful under existing Texas gambling statutes.